 and performing a Taylor expansion of (\ref{eq:loss_ws}) at first order in $O(N^{-1/2})$, one obtains (see Appendix \ref{sec:appA1})

 where

-Hence, $\delta\mathcal{L}_{i}$ is strictly non-positive when $\frac{\lambda}{N}$ is small, so that the Taylor expansion is justified.
+Hence, $\delta\mathcal {L}_{i}$ is strictly non-positive when $\frac{\lambda}{N}$ is small, so that the Taylor expansion is justified.

-Moreover, we numerically find that iterating (\ref{eq:lwn}) with a given value of $m_t$ drives $\mathcal{L}(m=m_t, J(m_t))$ to its theoretical absolute minimum computed in \cite{wong_neural_1993}, as reported in \cref{fig:loss} for one choice of $N, \alpha$ and $m$.
-This means that the performance of the TWN algorithm can be completely described in the analytical framework of \cite{wong_neural_1993} and, that $\mathcal{L}(m = m_t, J(m_t))$ can be considered as the loss function optimized by the TWN algorithm. \\
+Moreover, we numerically find that iterating (\ref{eq:lwn}) with a given value of $m_t$ drives $\mathcal{L}(m=m_t, J(m_t))$ to its theoretical absolute minimum computed in \cite{wong_neural_1993}, as reported in \cref{fig:loss}.
+As a consequence, the performance of the TWN algorithm can be completely described in the analytical framework of \cite{wong_neural_1993} and $\mathcal{L}(m = m_t, J)$ can be considered as the loss function optimized by the TWN algorithm. \\

-As a technical comment, note that standard deviation along one row of the couplings matrix $\sigma_i$ (see \cref{eq:stab}) is a variable quantity over time, and numerics suggest it is slowly decreasing.
-As a result, the expansion performed to determine the variation of $\mathcal{L}$ (see \cref{eq:new_loss2} in Appendix \ref{sec:appA1}) might not be justified after a certain number of steps, leading to a non-monotonic trend of the loss function.
-The non-monotonic trend of $\mathcal{L}(m_t, J(m_t))$ due to this effect is showed in the inset of \cref{fig:loss}.
-However, this inconvenience can be overcome by rescaling the learning rate $\lambda$ into $\lambda_i = \lambda\cdot \sigma_i$ at each iteration, obtaining the curves in \cref{fig:loss}.